The-CF-Project/CarFigures/README.md

 top_gg = "https://top.gg/bot/1127506544578277446"

 [info.about]
-# While this is made to make it easier to include yourself and your team/contributors
-# you are NOT allowed to remove El Laggron or Array_YE.
-# Separate names with commas (,)
 description = """
 CarFigures (CF) was born out of frustration with the BallsDex team's decisions.
 Initially, I had no particular liking for the idea; it was more about a response to dissatisfaction.
 The BallsDex team wasn't keen on implementing features that many of us wanted.
 I knew that merely complaining wouldn't lead to any change, as hundreds of others had already done so to no avail.